Ways to make your digital self-service outstandingly convenient

 As you know, self-service technology doesn’t just make your customers happy.
-By cutting costs and increasing customer lifetime value it boosts your business too.
-Not to mention your balance sheet.
+By cutting costs and increasing customer lifetime value it boosts your balance sheet too.

-We’ve come a long way from the first instance of self-service over a hundred years ago at the oddly-named American grocery chain, Piggly Wiggly.
-Now, with Covid-19 accelerating Digital Commerce’s already rapid rise, you might be taking a closer look at your own online self-service capabilities.
+Now, with Digital Commerce’s rapid rise only accelerated by the pandemic, you might be taking a closer look at your own online self-service capabilities.

 To help you along the way, we’ve looked at five staples that can take your digital self-service from so-so to outstandingly convenient.